Akuli/tkinter-tutorial/getting-started.md

 Linux, but on Windows the root window is unresponsive when `root.mainloop()` is not running.

-Try the hello world example to the `>>>` prompt, just type it there line by line.
-It's really cool to see the widgets appearing on the screen one by one as you type.
+Try the hello world example on the `>>>` prompt, just type it there line by line.
+It's really cool to see the widgets appearing on the screen as you type.
 If this works on your system, that's great!
 If not, you can run `root.update()` regularly to make it display your changes.

 ## Print issues